WW2 primary workshop activity details

 Pupils are then set several bandage challenges in pairs, from heads to arms, to hands!
 Who can do it exactly as per the proper WW2 instructions?

-Handle over 70 genuine Second World War artefacts, models and documents!
+Handle a range of genuine Second World War artefacts!

-After a pretend Air raid siren drama activity pupils investigate our wide range of genuine WW2 artefacts for themselves in small groups, in several themed sections such as gas attacks, first aid and mystery objects, with amazing items such as morse code sets, completely safe gas masks, many genuine WW2 documents, air raid warden equipment and much, much more.
+In this activity pupils investigate our wide range of genuine WW2 artefacts for themselves (normally one per person) at their tables, in a pretend museum label creation task.
+These include completely safe gas masks, air raid warden equipment, evacuee items and much, much more.
 This is a unique oppportunity to handle real primary sources.

 Discover for yourself how difficult it was to blackout windows!